Smashed Strawberry Chia Pudding Recipe

 If you enjoyed this post, I have a favour to ask?

-Please take moment to subscribe, or to write a recipe review.
+Please take moment to leave a ⭐ star rating and share how you went with the recipe in the ✍️ comments below.
 Doing this helps me know you found value here on the blog and from this specific content.
 I work hard to share lots of free advice and recipes, and I would be truly grateful.
 Thank you so much!